jessica-menezes/ReactionTimer/README.md

 Test your speed skills with this fun Reaction Game!

-This game has been made by following along to "The Complete Web Developer Course - Build 14 Websites" by Rob Percival
+This game has been made by following along to "The Complete Web Developer Course - Build 14 Websites" by Rob Percival.
+This has been made using HTML, CSS and vanilla Javascript.

 A few modifications have been made to make it look more pleasing to the users eyes.